Introduction to the Universe (PH 120)

 Virtual Advisor

-PL 201 satisfies core requirements for all students.
+PL 201 satisfies the Philosophy core requirement for all students.
 PH 120 satisfies a core requirement for non-science majors.
 This course pairing is not recommended for students considering a major in Biology, Chemistry, Computer Science, Physics, Mathematics, Forensic Studies, Engineering, or Elementary Education.